huggingface/blog/vision_language_pretraining.md

 Another work, FLAVA, consists of an image encoder, a text encoder, and a multimodal encoder to fuse and align the image and text representations for multimodal reasoning, all of which are based on transformers.
 In order to achieve this, FLAVA uses a variety of pre-training objectives: MLM, ITM, as well as Masked-Image Modeling (MIM), and contrastive learning.
 ### 5) No Training

-Finally, there are various optimization strategies that aim to bridge image and text representations using the pre-trained image and text models or adapt pre-trained multimodal models to new downstream tasks without any additional training.
+Finally, various optimization strategies aim to bridge image and text representations using the pre-trained image and text models or adapt pre-trained multimodal models to new downstream tasks without additional training.

 For example, [MaGiC](https://arxiv.org/abs/2205.02655) proposes iterative optimization through a pre-trained autoregressive language model to generate a caption for the input image.
 To do this, MaGiC computes a CLIP-based “Magic score” using CLIP embeddings of the generated tokens and the input image.